allenmcasey/symbolic-fuzzer/README.md

   * `python src\run.py -i examples\check_triangle.py`
   * For help, or to see optional args: `python src\run.py -h`

-The argument passed with `-i INPUT` above can be replaced with other test files in the `examples` directory, or any valid path to a Python file of your choice.
+<br>The argument passed with `-i INPUT` above can be replaced with other test files in the
+`examples` directory, or any valid path to a Python file of your choice.
 The optional arguments are as follows: